Public and Patient Involvement in service delivery

 Patient and Public Involvement (PPI) provides patients, their carers and the public with a real opportunity to influence service delivery by creating a culture where NHS professionals are actively listening and responding to the views of patients.

 Each Hospital Trust and Clinical Commissioning Group has a statutory duty to engage and involve patients in the development and planning of their local healthcare services under section 242 of the consolidated NHS Act 2006.
 The duty to consult with patients was also similarly legislated for in Wales (section 183), Scotland (Section 7) and Northern Ireland (Section 20).

 The NHS Constitution for England sets out rights for patients, public and staff using the NHS.
 These national principles are shared across all health care services provided in Wales, Scotland and Northern Ireland.

 Methods for involving patients

-There is a variety of ways in which dermatology departments can proactively involve and engage with their patients.
-These range from the relatively simple and commonly used methods, such as administering patient experience surveys and reviewing and responding to patient queries and complaints, to the more complex such as asking patients to keep a diary, conducting discovery interviews or establishing a patient panel, to influence service delivery and commissioning challenges.
+There is a variety of ways in which dermatology departments can proactively involve and engage with their patients, such as administering patient experience surveys, responding to patient queries and complaints and establishing a patient panel, to influence service change / redesign decisions undertaken with or without consultation.